GloriousGeek/ds/README.md

 - **[Soil Data Regression Model](./regression)**
   - **Goal**: Predict a target variable based on soil features.
   - **Techniques**: Linear Regression, polynomial regression models of degree 3 and 9, Feature Engineering, Cross-Validation.
+  - **Data Analysis and Visualization**: Thorough Data Analysis and Visualization techniques to develop a good understanding of the data.
   - **Data**: Includes soil properties like fraction of transpirable soil water, and measure of relative leaf growth.
   - **Outcome**: A model that provides accurate predictions for soil-related outcomes.